 When and How to Harvest Rutabagas

-Rutabaga plants require 90-110 days to mature.
+Rutabaga plants require 90 to 110 days to mature.
 They need at least four weeks longer to mature than turnips do.
-Rutabagas can usually be pulled from the ground quite easily but care should still be taken not to bruise them in any way to avoid issues with rotting later.
+Rutabagas can usually be pulled from the ground quite easily, but care should still be taken not to bruise them in any way to avoid issues with rotting later.

-Although rutabagas can be harvested once the root crops have reached about 2-3 inches in diameter, it’s usually better to wait a little longer to harvest rutabagas.
-Larger roots (about 4-5 inch in diameter) are more mild and tender.
+Although rutabagas can be harvested once the root crops have reached about 2 to 3 inches (5-8 cm.) in diameter, it’s usually better to wait a little longer to harvest rutabagas.
+Larger roots, about 4 to 5 inches (10-13 cm.) in diameter, are milder and more tender.